 As stated in the definition verb can be described in three ways:

 - Possession or having of the verb

 - Radhika is a teacher.
-(State of being of the verb)
+(State of being or Existence of the verb)

 - Bhoopi and Gopi are professors at Delhi University.
-(State of being of the verb)
+(State of being or Existence of the verb)

 An adverb is a part of speech that modifies a verb, an adjective, or another adverb.
-It tells us how, where, when, how often or what extent something was done.
+It tells us how, where, when, how often, or to what extent something was done.
 Mostly, the adverbs end in -LY

 slowly, quickly, fast, hard, rather, too, quite, doubtfully, dreamily, elegantly, enormously, especially, eventually, exactly, faithfully, unfortunately,, beautifully, bitterly, blindly etc.,

 - She is singing songs melodiously. – (“melodiously” modifies the verb “is singing”)